 Fleuramour Alden Biesen

 Fleuramour is one of Europe’s most prestigious floral events and has been a highlight of our tour programme for many years.
-We asked Judith Blacklock, Founder of the eponymous school and Fleur Créatif's UK Editorial Advisor, to explain what makes this Belgian show so special.
+We have missed it over the last two years and can't wait to return in 2023.
+Here Judith Blacklock, founder of the eponymous school and Fleur Créatif's UK Editorial Advisor, explains what makes this Belgian show so special.

 Tom de Houwer